krishnakuruvadi/portfoliomanager/README.md

 git pull
 ```

-- Build the new application docker image
+- Build a new docker image with the updated application version

 ```bash
 docker compose build --no-cache